MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-azure-files-azure-blobs/includes/1-introduction.md

 :::image type="content" source="../media/task-overview.png" alt-text="Diagram of customer requirements." border="false":::

-You be presented with a scenario for each purpose and a diagram showing the architecture of the solution.
+You are presented with a scenario for each purpose and a diagram showing the architecture of the solution.
 You then follow a set of tasks to create the storage account and configure it according to the scenario.
 Each exercise has a duration of 10 to 15 minutes.

 The module is divided into five exercises, each covering a specific storage scenario.
 The exercises are:
 - Exercise 1 - Provide storage for the IT department testing and training,